ivaquero/oxidizer/README.md

 Oxidizer is originally designed for **non-administrator** users.
 It quickly sets up a minimal but powerful coding environment, and it aims to provide with following features:

 - Cross-Platform (Mainly Rust Tool chains)
-- Minimal dependencies & Minimal Installation
+- Minimal Dependencies & Minimal Installation
 - Extensible Architecture
 - Unified Interface & Smooth Usage
 - Super-Fast!
 (Loading time < 1 s)